pirminrehm/ddd-dapp/README.md

 `Developers Dining Dilemma` is a voting app for developers that promises security through Blockchain technology and the Ethereum network.

-This project bases on the [webpack-box](https://github.com/truffle-box/webpack-box) of truffle.

 ## Getting started

 1. Prerequisites: node 8.9.1.
 You can use nvm to support multiple node versions, run